open/close all folders

-- The Heroes for Hire, Power Man and Iron Fist, capitalized on the popularity of blaxploitation and kung fu movies, respectively, by combining the two trends.
+- The Heroes for Hire, Luke Cage and Iron Fist, capitalized on the popularity of blaxploitation and kung fu movies, respectively, by combining the two trends.
 As did their female counterparts, the Daughters of the Dragon Misty Knight and Colleen Wing.
-And the vaguely-affiliated Sons of the Tiger.
+And the vaguely affiliated Sons of the Tiger.

-- Similar to Karate Kid, Marvel's Shang-Chi, Master of Kung Fu, first appeared in 1972 as part of the '70s kung fu revival.
+- Shang-Chi, Master of Kung Fu, first appeared in 1972 as part of the '70s kung fu revival.
 Not only was Shang-Chi meant to invoke Bruce Lee, but his origin came because Marvel owned the comic book rights to both Fu Manchu and Kung Fu at the time.

-- There are plenty of Goth superheroes, like Marvel's Nico Minoru (formely Sister Grimm until they decided to ditch the codenames) and DC's Black Alice.
+- There are plenty of Goth superheroes, like Marvel's Nico Minoru (formerly Sister Grimm until they decided to ditch the codenames) and DC's Black Alice.